 The LLP must comply within 3 months (or within an extended period, if granted by the Central Government).
 If the LLP fails to comply, the Registrar may allot a new name beginning with the letters “ORDNC” (Order of Regional Director Not Complied) under Rule 19A.
 This rule ensures that the LLP completes the name change even if the partners fail to act within the required timeline.

-The LLP Rules, 2009, provide detailed guidance for the LLP name change process and ensure that all filings follow a structured format.
+The LLP Rules, 2009, set out the detailed procedure for an LLP name change and keep every filing in a structured format.

-- Rule 18 defines naming guidelines and restrictions that every proposed LLP name must follow.
+- Rule 18 defines the naming guidelines and restrictions that every proposed LLP name must follow.

-- Rule 19A, introduced through the 2022 amendments, allows the Registrar to allot a new name when an LLP fails to comply with Section 17 directions.
+- Rule 19A, introduced through the 2022 amendments, allows the Registrar to allot a new name when an LLP fails to comply with a direction under Section 17.

-These provisions ensure that every change to an LLP name request remains legally valid, properly documented, and aligned with regulatory requirements.
+Together, these rules keep every LLP name change valid, properly documented, and aligned with the regulatory requirements.

 Common Reasons for LLP Name Rejection and How to Avoid Them